 I designed and built the Calculus II class utilizing all OER materials and my own OER videos.
 I use MyOpenMath for online homework and integrate it into the extensive Canvas course.
 Overall student feedback and success was good, but listening to needs of students, I then added some worked solutions which I wrote up for each topic for student reference to help them see steps to solving problems.

-I then worked with Suzanne Mozdy to convert the Calculus I course to OER and it is currently running that way.
+I then worked with Suzanne Mozdy to convert the Calculus I course to OER.
 This course incorporates practice sets that students write up and submit, which then releases the worked solutions to compare with what they did and figure out any areas of mis-understanding or trouble.
 They can ask questions about problem areas.
 Then students complete online HW in Canvas utilizing MyOpenMath.
 Finally, the students write up and submit written homework showing problem solving steps to be graded.